 The "Pilgrims and Puritans" section unintentionally highlights the need for more explanation of religious life and ways.
-How can a student be expected to understand that, "Separatists concluded that the Anglican Church was too corrupt to be reformed"?
+How can a student be expected to understand that "Separatists concluded that the Anglican Church was too corrupt to be reformed"?
 Why the Pilgrims chose the Netherlands as their initial destination too goes unexplained.
 What a New England "common house" was likely will be a puzzle to virtually any child as well.

-Another notable omission in this section is any reference to the source of John Winthrop's "city on a hill" metaphor.
-For some reason, the book leaves not only the source, but the metaphor out of its account of the sermon.
+Another notable omission in this section is any reference to the source of John Winthrop's "city upon a hill" metaphor.
+For some reason, the book leaves not only the Biblical source but also the metaphor out of its account of the sermon.
 (It also does not explain how Winthrop could have been entitled to preach a sermon.)

 On the same page, the Mayflower Compact is referred to as "the first plan for self-government ever put into effect in the English colonies."
 Surely Virginia had such a plan.
-If the point is that the Compact was a proto-constitution, some other way of saying so should be found.
+If the point is that the Compact was a proto-constitution, the writers should find a clearer way of saying so.

-At page 20, the organization of New Hampshire and Maine is explained, but government and religion are omitted.
-The account of King Philip's War does not say who started the war or anything about slavery in its aftermath.
+On page 20, the organization of New Hampshire and Maine is explained, but government and religion are omitted.
+The account of King Philip's War does not say who started the war or acknowledge anything about slavery in its aftermath.
 We get through this period without any mention of John Eliot or the Praying Towns-surely one of the most important and interesting aspects of seventeenth-century New England history.

-The account of the English Civil War at pages 20-21 says nothing about religion, without which neither King Charles' nor Parliament's behavior is comprehensible.
+The account of the English Civil War on pages 20-21 says nothing about religion, without which neither King Charles' nor Parliament's behavior is comprehensible.